Sightseeing in Stavanger: Exploring the Hidden Gem of Norway

 When it comes to visiting Norway, the rough majority of tourists opt to go to the country’s capital or its astonishingly beautiful city of Bergen.
 Frequently, visitors also look in the direction of Tromsø, the northern capital of Norway and a popular tourist destination (in winter especially).
-However, only a handful of tourists decide to visit Stavanger, a city that not so long ago has been named as the cultural city of Europe.
-This article will help you find out what you should see during sightseeing in Stavanger, a city with almost 900-year long history.
+However, only a handful of tourists turn their eyes to Stavanger, a city that not so long ago has been named as the cultural city of Europe.
+This article will help you find out what you should see during sightseeing in Stavanger, a city with an almost 900-year long history.

-Rogaland’s administrative center is Stavanger, and, therefore, it should not be surprising that the Pulpit Rock, a tourist attraction that draws hundreds of thousands of trekkers every year, is often associated with the region of Stavanger.
+Stavanger is Rogaland’s administrative center, and, therefore, it should not be surprising that the Pulpit Rock, a tourist attraction that draws hundreds of thousands of trekkers every year, is often associated with the region of Stavanger.
 The Pulpit Rock is actually a sharp, abrupt cliff that overhangs a beautiful, deep fjord and offers prospects on the marvelous landscape from its highest viewing point.
 Actually, this site is, indeed, unbelievably popular and appears to be Norway’s top attraction for foreign visitors – such popularity is a reason why we frequently mention the Pulpit Rock in our articles (here in particular).

 Stavanger is also a city that contains a lot of treasures for fanciers of history.
 Such tourists should definitely visit at least a couple of the following museums during sightseeing in Stavanger: Canning Museum, Stavanger Museum, Stavanger Bymuseum, Arkeologisk Museum, and Norwegian Natural History Museum.
 Other worthy museums include the Norwegian Museum of Childhood and Stavanger Kunstmuseum.